Bedlington Terriers F.C.: History

 Bedlington won Division Two in 1993–94, earning promotion to Division One.
 This started the most successful era in the club's history, as they finished as runners-up in 1995–96, also winning the League Cup and Northumberland Senior Cup.
 They then won five consecutive league titles between 1997–98 and 2001–02.
 They also reached the first round of the FA Cup for the first time in 1998–99, and after beating Second Division Colchester United 4–1 in front of a record crowd of 2,400, they progressed to the second round, where they lost 2–0 at Scunthorpe United.
 The same season saw them reach the final of the FA Vase, eventually losing 1–0 to Tiverton Town at Wembley Stadium.
 They reached the FA Vase semi-finals again in 2000–01 and 2004–05, but were beaten by Berkhamsted Town and AFC Sudbury respectively.
 During this period the club also won the Northumberland Senior Cup again in 1997–98, 2001–02 and 2003–04 and the League Cup in 2000–01.

 Following their run of league titles, Bedlington finished as runners-up in Division One in 2002–03 and 2005–06, but the club then suffered financial difficulties, finishing third-from-bottom in 2006–07.
 In 2010 the club received sponsorship from American billionaire Robert E. Rich Jr. after his wife discovered ancestral links to the town and purchased the title Lord Bedlington.
 Rich's investment included purchasing a £30,000 electronic scoreboard and laying a new pitch, as well as financing a club tour to the United States, with a friendly match against FC Buffalo styled as the "Lord Bedlington Cup".
 This led to the BBC broadcasting a programme about the story in 2012 under the title Mr Rich and the Terriers.

-In 2015–16 the club finished bottom of Division One and were relegated to Division Two.
+In 2015–16 Bedlington finished bottom of Division One and were relegated to Division Two.
+They finished third in Division Two in 2022–23, qualifying for the promotion play-offs, going on to lose on penalties to Billingham Town in the semi-finals.
+The club finished fourth the following season before being beaten 4–0 by Easington Colliery in the play-off semi-finals.